Rhushya/CPP-HOSPITAL-AND-HOTEL-MANAGEMENT/README.md

 - **Housekeeping Management**: Coordinate housekeeping tasks such as cleaning schedules, room inspections, and maintenance requests.
 - **Inventory and Stock Control**: Track inventory of amenities, toiletries, and other supplies to avoid shortages and optimize purchasing.

-<br>THE ABOVE CONTENT CAN BE ADDED BUT ALL THE ABOVE FEATURES HAVENT BEEN ADDED <\br>
+**THE ABOVE CONTENT CAN BE ADDED BUT ALL THE ABOVE FEATURES HAVENT BEEN ADDED**

 ## Installation